If you want to know how to build muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 But I do have a few quick ideas that will make your workouts more effective, leave your joints feeling better, and help you steer clear of injuries.

-If you keep on lifting heavy all the time, you will eventually start to notice little aches and pains in your knees, wrists, elbows and shoulders.
+Keep on lifting heavy all the time, and you’ll eventually start to notice little aches and pains in your knees, wrists, elbows and shoulders.

 Eventually, those minor niggles will get so bad that they interfere with your training.
 It will take weeks, maybe even months, before they clear up and you can train properly again.

 The solution is very simple.
-If going heavy on certain exercises causes you pain, just go light instead.
+If going heavy on certain exercises causes you pain, just go light and train in a higher rep range instead.

-In fact, a number of studies published in the the last five years show that lighter weights and higher reps do a surprisingly good job at stimulating muscle growth.
+In fact, there are multiple studies showing that lighter weights and higher reps do a surprisingly good job at stimulating muscle growth.

 And this isn’t a finding that’s limited to untrained beginners, who tend to grow no matter what they do.